Cinema Paradiso: Home media

-A special edition of Cinema Paradiso was released on DVD by Umbrella Entertainment on September 4, 2006.
-The DVD is compatible with all region codes and includes special features such as the theatrical trailer, the Director's Cut version, scenes from the Director's Cut, the Ennio Morricone soundtrack and a documentary on Giuseppe Tornatore.
+A special edition of Cinema Paradiso was released on DVD by Umbrella Entertainment on 4 September 2006.
+The DVD is compatible with all region codes and includes special features such as the theatrical trailer, the director's cut, scenes from the director's cut, the Ennio Morricone soundtrack and a documentary on Giuseppe Tornatore.

-An Academy Award edition of Cinema Paradiso was released on DVD by Umbrella Entertainment on February 1, 2009.
-It is also compatible with all region codes and includes different special features such as Umbrella Entertainment trailers, cast and crew biographies and the Director's filmography.
+An Academy Award edition of Cinema Paradiso was released on DVD by Umbrella Entertainment on 1 February 2009.
+It is also compatible with all region codes and includes different special features such as Umbrella Entertainment trailers, cast and crew biographies and the director's filmography.

-On July 1, 2011, Umbrella Entertainment released the film on Blu-ray.
+On 1 July 2011, Umbrella Entertainment released the film on Blu-ray.
 Arrow released a remastered special edition Blu-ray of the film, with both theatrical and extended cuts, in 2017.

-In June 2020, Arrow Films announced a 4K UHD Blu-ray release with both of the aforementioned cuts due for September of that year, although only the 124-minute theatrical cut will be a 4K UHD presentation, the 174-minute Director’s Cut will be included as a Blu-ray presentation only.
+In June 2020, Arrow Films announced a 4K UHD Blu-ray release with both of the aforementioned cuts due for September of that year, with the 124-minute theatrical cut as a 4K UHD presentation, the 174-minute director's cut as a Blu-ray presentation.